pslucas0212/OpenShiftOnVMWare-Part-1/README.md

-# OpenShiftOnVMWare-Part-1
-Installing OpenShift on vMWare and Setup
+# Installing OpenShift on vMWare and Deploying a Sample Application